roytu/QOSF-FeMoco2020/index.md

 ## Background Info

+### Determining the Likelihood of Chemical Reaction Pathways

 To make this concrete -- we know that the reaction starts with $$\ce{N2}$$ binding with FeMoco, somewhere on the substrate, *some* process occurs, and $$\ce{NH3}$$ leaves, with FeMoco itself unmodified: